TrakHound/MTConnect.NET/agent/Modules/MTConnect.NET-AgentModule-MqttRelay/README.md

 * `topicPrefix` - The prefix to add to the MQTT topics that are published

+* `currentInterval` - Sets the Interval (in milliseconds) to send Current messages at

+* `sampleInterval` - Sets the Interval (in milliseconds) to send Sample messages at

 * `DocumentFormat` - The Document Format ID to use to format the payload

 ### AWS IoT Configuration Example